skypilot-org/skypilot/llm/sglang/README.md

 sky check
 ```

-## Serving Llama-2 with SGLang for more traffic using SkyServe
+## Serving Llama-2 with SGLang using SkyServe
-To scale up the model serving for more traffic, we introduced SkyServe to enable a user to easily deploy multiple replica of the model:
 1. Adding an `service` section to make it an [`SkyServe Service YAML`](https://skypilot.readthedocs.io/en/latest/serving/service-yaml-spec.html):

 ```yaml